 There are lots of tools available to measure performance in each of these areas, with some better than others.
 While helpful, there are a couple things to keep in mind…

-- Don't get too hung up on the numbers as they're often inaccurate.
+- Don't get too hung up on the numbers as there are often inaccurate.
 For instance, I recently ran ConfinedToSuccess.com through a popular site health tool and found three discrepancies:

 - Showing far fewer social media shares than the site actually has